MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

-Going beyond basic HTTPS confers privacy, performance, and operational advantages, but it requires the client to learn additional information, and it is highly desirable to minimize the number of round-trip and lookups required to learn this additional information.
+Going beyond basic HTTPS confers privacy, performance, and operational advantages, but it requires the client to learn additional information, and it is highly desirable to minimize the number of round-trips and lookups required to learn this additional information.

 The SVCB and HTTPSSVC RRs also help when the operator of an origin